NoToDogMeat

 NoToDogMeat is a UK-based animal rights charity which supports rescue centres in countries which have a dog meat and cat meat trade.
-The charity, which is legally known as World Protection for Dogs and Cats in the Meat Trade, also campaigns against the killing of animals in the fur trade.
+The charity, which is legally known as World Protection for Dogs and Cats in the Meat Trade, also campaigns against the killing of pet animals in the fur trade.
 NoToDogMeat operates around the world.

 About

-The charity was started by lawyer Julia de Cadenet in 2009.
-Julia first witnessed the horrors of the live meat markets in China and says that is when she knew she had to act.
-Julia created the campaign group NoToDogMeat and then started the charity under the formal name World Protection For Dogs and Cats in the Meat Trade.
-It is under this banner that the charity lobbies both governments and the UN.
+The charity was started by Julia de Cadenet, after she witnessing the dog meat trade on a 2009 trip to China.
+She began campaigning under the group name "NoToDogMeat" after returning to London.

-As well as continued lobbying, the charity has founded partnership shelters in China to give sanctuary to the dogs and cats they have rescued from the dog meat trade.
+As well as continued lobbying, the charity works directly with shelters in China to rescue dogs and cats that are destined for the meat trade.

-Some of the dogs from the rescue centres are rehomed in China, while others travel abroad to find loving homes.
+Some of the dogs from the rescue centres are rehomed in China, while others travel abroad.

-In 2021, the charity expanded its work to Cambodia and partnered with rescuers to open an education centre.
+As of 2021 the charity also has a shelter in Cambodia, which is managed by local people in partnership with NoToDogMeat.

-NoToDogMeat also carries out regular awareness campaigns outside the embassies of countries which still have a dog and cat meat trade, and lobbies governments directly for change.
+NoToDogMeat also carries out regular vigils and protests outside the embassies of countries which still have a dog and cat meat trade, and lobbies governments directly for change.

 NoToDogMeat is a vegetarian organisation and has thousands of active supporters around the world.

 The charity has grassroots supporters around the world who take part in fundraising activities for NoToDogMeat, including the London Marathon.